mohammedghanemi/DemonstratorGUI-for-Masterthesis-Audio-visual-emotion-detection/README.md

 ## 📌 Project Overview

-This system performs **real-time audio-visual emotion recognition** using deep learning.
+This system performs **Audio-visual emotion detection for safety-critical applications** using deep learning.
 It is designed for:

 - 🚗 Driver monitoring systems
 - 🧠 Mental health evaluations